bradleypeterson/Server_Manager/README.md

 After the migrations have been applied and a super user has been created, run "python3 manage.py runserver" and if everything was successful, the project should start and be hosted on 127.0.0.1:8000.

 From there you can go to 127.0.0.1:8000/admin and login with your super user.
 This will show you all the database tables and allow you to make users with different roles to test the project.

+## Creating A Project
+Once logged in as a student, your dashboard will display all group/individual projects.
+To create a new project, simply click on the button labeled “New Project” in the bottom left.
+You will be redirected to a new page.
+A form will be displayed, fill out all the information accordingly.

+Once finished, click “Save”.
+All information will be stored as a new project to the database.
+In this case, we are using sqlite.

+Only students/ groups and the professor associated with the project can view it.
+Students can further edit and delete projects.

+## Project Priorities

+## What's Next?